What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 People are always rushing to work, running around all day.
 And when they finally get back home after a long day … what do they see?
 An empty fridge with no time left for cooking dinner.

-It’s why we have so many frozen food options available at the grocery store or convenience stores now.
+It’s why we now have so many frozen food options at the grocery store or convenience stores.
 People don’t want to spend their whole evening in the kitchen while everyone else is watching TV!

 But … what frequently happens … is you don’t eat enough during the day.